Timeline: Syrian protests, crackdown and peace talks

 October 4 - Russia and China join forces and veto a European-drafted U.N.
 Security Council resolution condemning Syria.

-October 7 - Syria says a national investigation is under way into killings, including those of 1,100 security forces, but denies allegations that loyalist forces had shot soldiers refusing to fire on protesters.
+October 7 - Syria says a national investigation is under way into killings, including those of 1,100 security forces.
+It denies allegations that troops shot soldiers who refused to fire on protesters.

 October 14 - The United Nations says the death toll from the unrest has reached 3,000, including at least 187 children.